pryzm-health-org/covid19-data/README.md

  * CURIE | Label | Count | PMID list

 **High level stats:**
- * Last updated: 22 March 2020
+ * Last updated: 29 March 2020
- * Current count of COVID-19 abstracts parsed: 29,855
+ * Current count of COVID-19 abstracts parsed: 36,922
- * Current count of COVID-19 abstracts with annotations: 15,706
+ * Current count of COVID-19 abstracts with annotations: 19,446
- * Number of unique HPO terms: 2,623
+ * Number of unique HPO terms: 2,797

 **Top-level term distribution:**
- * Abnormality of the nervous system | 463
+ * Abnormality of the nervous system | 487
- * Abnormality of the cardiovascular system | 320
+ * Abnormality of the cardiovascular system | 346
- * Abnormality of the skeletal system | 246
+ * Abnormality of the skeletal system | 273
- * Abnormality of the immune system | 234
+ * Neoplasm | 244
- * Abnormality of the genitourinary system | 226
+ * Abnormality of the immune system | 243
- * Neoplasm | 223
+ * Abnormality of the genitourinary system | 240
- * Abnormality of the eye | 218
+ * Abnormality of the eye | 233
- * Abnormality of the digestive system | 211
+ * Abnormality of the digestive system | 233
- * Abnormality of head or neck | 197
+ * Abnormality of head or neck | 219
- * Abnormality of metabolism/homeostasis | 195
+ * Abnormality of metabolism/homeostasis | 205
- * Abnormality of the integument | 164
+ * Abnormality of the integument | 175
- * Abnormality of blood and blood-forming tissues | 159
+ * Abnormality of blood and blood-forming tissues | 167
- * Abnormality of the respiratory system | 131
+ * Abnormality of the respiratory system | 135
- * Abnormality of the endocrine system | 107
+ * Abnormality of the endocrine system | 114
- * Abnormality of limbs | 94
+ * Abnormality of limbs | 104
- * Abnormality of the musculature | 86
+ * Abnormality of the musculature | 92
- * Constitutional symptom | 63
+ * Constitutional symptom | 64
- * Abnormality of connective tissue | 49
+ * Abnormality of connective tissue | 54
- * Abnormality of the ear | 46
+ * Abnormality of the ear | 47
- * Growth abnormality | 40
+ * Growth abnormality | 41
- * Abnormality of prenatal development or birth | 38
+ * Abnormality of prenatal development or birth | 41
- * Abnormal cellular phenotype | 23
+ * Abnormal cellular phenotype | 24
  * Abnormality of the voice | 11
- * Abnormality of the breast | 7
+ * Abnormality of the breast | 9
  * Abnormality of the thoracic cavity | 2